AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/run-stand-alone.md

 gradlew.bat fatJar
 ```

 As a result, an `alchemist-redist-{version}.jar` file will be generated in `build/libs/`.
-That's it.
+You can use it as described above.